sorryfornow/Pipeline/README.md

 A `pipeline` connects arbitrary `node`s together in a data stream.
 Each tick, input is created from all sources, flows through intermediary nodes, and ends up at a sink, assuming that every stage succeeded.
 Any given `node` is polled at most once every tick.
+It is possible for a node to not be polled if a parent node polls as closed.

 The nodes and connections can be dynamically reconfigured, even between individual process ticks, or after running to completion (which may cause the pipeline to no longer be 'completed').